YuanjieZhao/Query-Engine/README.md

  **Query B:**

- Description: Find all courses with average of 97
+ Description: Find all courses with average of 97 or above

 ```json
 {